 Dr. Christopher is a Brown University-trained, board-certified psychiatrist.
 He provides individually tailored psychotherapy and medication management to adults over eighteen.
-He specializes in treating job and academic stress, men's issues, life transitions, and relationship concerns.
+He specializes in treating depression, anxiety, and mood disorder, as well as job and academic stress, men's issues, life transitions, and relationship concerns.
 He offers clients the option of seeing him for both psychotherapy or medication management, or for one or the other only.

 Dr. Christopher received his medical degree from the University of Massachusetts Medical School, and completed psychiatry training at the Brown University Psychiatry Residency and fellowship training in Medical Ethics at Harvard Medical School.
-He is an Assistant Professor of Psychiatry at the Warren Alpert Medical School of Brown University.
-In addition to his clinical practice, he teaches at Brown and Bryant University, and conducts NIH-funded research.
+He is an Associate Professor of Psychiatry at the Warren Alpert Medical School of Brown University.
+In addition to his clinical work, he mentors medical students.

 Job and academic stress management - Coping with stress of life and change, expectations of self and other, particularly related to jobs and academics